 - No substance or alcohol abuse.

 However, we can’t guarantee you housing.
 For every homeshare host, there are four homeshare guests looking for housing.
-It’s up to people to decide who they want to live with.
+It’s up to people in our program to ultimately decide who would be the most compatible match for them.

 We’re looking for homeshare guests who: